mberrishdev/clipai/README.md

 # clipai

 A modern clipboard history manager built with Electron, React, and Bun.
-Runs in your macOS menu bar with a beautiful transparent UI.
+Runs in your system tray (macOS menu bar / Windows taskbar) with a beautiful transparent UI.

 ## Features

-- **Automatic Clipboard Monitoring** - Captures all clipboard text automatically
+- **Automatic Clipboard Monitoring** - Captures clipboard text and images automatically
+- **Image Support** - Save and preview screenshots and copied images
+- **Smart Content Detection** - Detects JSON, URLs, colors, emails, and base64
+- **Syntax Highlighting** - Beautiful JSON formatting with syntax highlighting
 - **Transparent UI** - Beautiful frosted glass effect (toggleable)
-- **Menu Bar App** - Runs in background, accessible from system tray
+- **System Tray App** - Runs in background, accessible from system tray
+- **Cross-Platform** - Works on macOS and Windows
 - **Settings** - Customize transparency and other options
 - **Fast** - Built with Bun for lightning-fast performance
 - **In-Memory Storage** - Clipboard history stored in memory (clears on restart)